jsborjesson/oereo/README.md

     # install mkdocs and ghp-import if they're not already installed
     pip install mkdocs ghp-import

+    # while working you can serve the documentation site dynamically with
+    mkdocs serve

     # build the documentation site
     mkdocs build